herd-core/herd/README.md

 The initial goal was to create a lightweight, secure, and fast execution environment for running docker images.
 The problem with docker is that it has a major security issue with running containers on the same host.
 Any zero day exploit in the kernel through a container can lead to a full host compromise.

-I am able to successfully run and deploy pre-pulled docker images as microvms.
+Now, I am able to successfully run and deploy pre-pulled docker images as microvms.
 And they are lightning fast.
 I can start a microvm in under `~500ms`, and that includes all the networking, ingress, file system setup on demand.

 ## Different from firecracker